 BA, BBA (Ewha Womans University), MBA (Seoul National University), PhD (University of Toronto).

-Hae Joo’s research has been published in Psychological Science and has been presented at academic conferences such as the Association for Consumer Research, the Society for Consumer Psychology, the Society for Personality and Social Psychology, and the Administrative Sciences Association of Canada.
+Kim’s research has been published in journals such as Psychological Science and has been presented at academic conferences including the Association for Consumer Research, the Society for Consumer Psychology, the Society for Personality and Social Psychology, and the Administrative Sciences Association of Canada.

-Prior to coming to Canada, Hae Joo briefly worked as a research analyst at Samsung Economics Research Institute in South Korea.
+Prior to coming to Canada, Kim worked as a research analyst at Samsung Economics Research Institute in South Korea.
 Her teaching interests include Introduction to Marketing Management, Consumer Behaviour, Marketing Communications and Marketing Research.

 Consumer Behaviour, Consumer Goals and Motivation, Nonconscious Processes, Social Marketing.

 I regularly seek undergraduate and graduate research assistants who are interested in conducting experiments for consumer behaviour research.
 Please contact me for opportunities.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×